Yura-Qu/Advanced-MySQL-Topics-/Stored functions.md

     **The function body must contain one RETURN statement.**

-**Example:  find the number of years the employee has been in the company**
+**Example 1:  find the number of years the employee has been in the company**

 | **emp_id** | **fname** | **lname** | **start_date** |
 | --- | --- | --- | --- |